 A: With headaches & migraines, it’s because your trigeminal nerve (your headache nerve) controls the tear ducts in your eyes.
-When it’s irritated, it’s common that it shuts off your tears (though some patients report excess tearing from this same nerve).
-Fixing the nerve irritation routinely restores normal hydration to patients’ eyes nearly instantly.
-Eye itchiness, eye pain, and eye pressure also quickly resolve as well in the overwhelming majority of cases.
+When this nerve is irritated, it’s common that it shuts off your tears (though some patients report excess tearing from this same nerve).
+Fixing the nerve irritation routinely restores normal hydration to your eyes, nearly instantly.
+Eye itchiness, eye pain, and eye pressure also quickly resolve as well, in the overwhelming majority of cases.

 A: Researchers indicate that the vagus nerve, which controls your stomach and intestines, connects to the trigeminal nerve (a primary “headache nerve”) in your brain stem.
-In most cases, shutting off the irritation in your neck shuts off input into both of these nerve systems, which can be the answer to abolishing multiple symptom problems quickly and naturally- and hopefully, long-term.
+In most cases, shutting off the irritation in your neck shuts off input into both of these nerve systems, which can be the answer to abolishing multiple symptom problems quickly, naturally, and long term.

 A: The trigeminal nerve that produces head and facial symptoms also supplies sensation to the white and clear parts of your eyes, as well as your tear ducts.
 It seems reasonable that bright light can heighten the irritation of this trigeminal nerve system to the point that it sets off your headache or migraine.
 Most all of us are familiar with a “brain freeze” when you hold ice cream or a snow cone on your front teeth.
 The apparent reason for that is because your teeth share the same nerve as your head and face (the trigeminal nerve).

 This explanation of a stimulated trigeminal nerve would also likely apply when you feel that you need to sneeze, then you look at the sun to “make it happen”.
-Realize that the trigeminal nerve also controls your nose and sinuses, including sensation and mucus production.
-Your trigeminal nerve is activated when you feel that you need to sneeze (trigeminal nerve), then you flood that nerve system further with super-bright light (the sun).
+This trigeminal nerve also controls your nose and sinuses, including sensation and mucus production.
+Your trigeminal nerve is activated when you feel that you need to sneeze, then you flood that nerve system further with super-bright light (the sun).
 This kicks the nerve firing threshold over-the-top, so to speak, resulting in the full-blown sneeze that you’d like to get out!

 So, in summary, you might think of bright light stimulation of headaches (and the thankful production of a sneeze) as simply super-stimulation of the trigeminal nerve system from a source at the nerve endings (eyes, teeth, ears), versus from your brain stem (trigeminocervical nucleus).
-Once you calm down the brain stem over-sensitivity, the less “spark” the trigeminal nerve system becomes.
-We call it “becoming bombproof”, with relation to triggers that so commonly set off the trigeminal nerve.
+Once you calm down the brain stem over-sensitivity, the less “sparky” the trigeminal nerve system becomes.
+We call it “becoming bomb proof”, with relation to triggers that so commonly set off the trigeminal nerve.

 A: We would suspect that your child inherited your neck anatomy.
-This can apparently include both neck disorders, as well as an extra-touchy hub of nerve activity in your brainstem called the trigeminocervical (or trigeminal-cervical) nucleus.
-It’s located deep in your neck just below the base of your skull.
-The black circles in the illustration (right) show where this structure is, serving as an area where 4 major nerve systems converge and can overflow into one another.
+This can apparently include neck disorders (like disc problems and joint inflammation), as well as an extra-touchy hub of nerve activity in your brainstem.
+That hub of nerve activity is located deep in your neck, just below the base of your skull.
+The black circles in the illustration show where this structure is, serving as an area where 4 major nerve systems converge and can overflow into one another.
 There has been some very exciting research from great minds about this “master switch” for headaches, migraines, and associated symptoms and its communication with nerves in the neck (purple, dashed line).
 This research is published in numerous major peer-reviewed professional journals.

-An easy way to help discern the source of your child’s symptoms is to look for a mechanical pattern that points to the neck, such as being consistently worse in the morning (change their sleeping position to advice given above on this FAQ page for a few nights, then reassess), or progressively worse as the day goes on (especially around 2PM, from overload of their 8-pound head on their neck structures).
-That implies a neck source because it’s unlikely that tumors, blood vessel problems, blood pressure problems, or other scary things have a pattern like that.
+An easy way to help discern the source of your child’s symptoms is to look for a mechanical pattern that points to the neck, such as being consistently worse in the morning (from certain asleeping positions), or progressively worse as the day goes on.
+This symptom worsening often occurs by early afternoon, from overload of their 8-pound head on their neck structures.
+This symptom worsening implies a neck source because it’s unlikely that tumors, blood vessel problems, blood pressure problems, or other scary things have a pattern like that.
 If there’s no pattern, or if there’s any other concern, of course consult your doctor.